LukaK/home-lab/services/media-server/README.md

 - go to `Settings -> Media Management`, update root folder to `/data/library/movies` and enable import of extra files with advanced
 - go to `Settings -> Metadata` and activate metadata collection
 - go to `Settings -> General -> Analytics` and disable analytics collection
+- go to `Settings -> Profiles` and update profiles

 Transmission configuration:
 - change `Host: transmission`